 The problem with pet shops

-As with most serious rat owners, I am opposed to rats being sold in, or purchased from, pet shops.
+As with many rat owners, I am opposed to rats being sold in, or purchased from, pet shops.
 I’m often asked why this is, by people online and by those who phone for my rescue services.
-This page will tell you why.
+This page will explain why.

 The main aim of a pet shop is to make money.
 They are a business, first and foremost.